AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-other-features.md

 ## Handling large files in the Editor

+>[!NOTE]
+>
+> This section applies only to the Old Editor.
+With the New Editor, the editing experience for large and complex topics is improved through faster loading and more responsive interactions, alongwith the support for undo/redo support and dirty marker.

 The key features aimed at improving the handling of large files are mentioned as follows: